lrotermund/blog/content/posts/mastering-microservices.md

 ### Microservices won't fix your organization

 One last thought.
-The switch from a **working**, unwanted, messy, deeply coupled, non-modular system or from a monolithic applicable to several, well-designed microservices requires a lot of trust in your developers and domain experts.
+The switch from a **working** but unwanted, messy, deeply coupled, non-modular system or from a monolithic application to several, well-designed microservices requires a lot of trust in your developers and domain experts.

 There are reasons that lead to such systems and the concept, the idea behind this is well-known as